Welcome to your first AppBlocks lesson. Naturally, this is the "Hello, World" of AppBlocks.

 In the debug mode, your application executes under AppBlock's supervision.
 There is also a release mode (often referred to as the "production mode"), in which the device runs unattended.
 You can only run this particular application in the debug mode because it uses the Debug Print block.
 Messages generated with Debug Print are shown in the **Debug Panel"", which is only available in the debug mode.

-Once the application is running, press the MD button on your TPS.
+Now, press the MD button on your TPS.
 This will send the "Hello, World" message to the debug console:

 Congratulations, you've just completed your first AppBlocks lesson!